andrebask/thesis/06 - intro.md

 Furthermore
 orover, Scheme provides anonymous procedures.
 Indeed procedures are first-class data objects like strings or numbers, and variables are bound to procedures in the same way they are bound to other objects.

-The Scheme language is standardized in the Revised\textsuperscript{n} Report on the Algorithmic Language Scheme (RnRS).
+The Scheme language is standardized in the Revised\textsuperscript{n} Report on the Algorithmic Language Scheme (RnRS), where the \textsuperscript{n} indicates the revision number.
+The last report is R7RS, released in 2013.

 #### Scheme basics